As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Ingredients

-- ¼ cup vegetable broth (plus more as needed)
+- ¼ cup low-sodium vegetable broth plus more as needed

-- 4 medium tortillas (gluten free, if desired)
+- 4 10-inch tortillas gluten free, if desired

 Instructions

 - Add the sliced onions and cook for about 30 minutes, stirring every 5 minutes or so, until dark and caramelized.
-You may need to add an additional 1-2 tbsp of vegetable broth if the onions start to stick too much.
-As they cook down, try to keep them in one even layer.
-If it's ok if they overlap a little, but you don't want a too high of a mound of onions because then they will simply steam and not caramelize.
+Add an additional 1-2 tablespoons of vegetable broth as the pan dries out.
+As the onions cook down, try to keep them in one even layer.

-- In the meantime while the onions are cooking, in a small bowl, stir together the pumpkin, maple syrup, chili powder, smoked paprika, rosemary and cayenne, if using.
+- In the meantime while the onions are cooking, in a small bowl, stir together the pumpkin, maple syrup, chili powder, smoked paprika, rosemary (or thyme) and cayenne, if using.
 Set aside.

 - When the onions are caramelized, turn off the heat and add the balsamic vinegar.
 Stir to coat.